Career & Work

 Every meaningful contribution begins with a learner.
 Before someone writes a book, builds a business, creates a work of art, develops expertise, teaches others, or changes a life, they spend years learning.
 They study, practice, experiment, fail, adapt, and grow.
 The modern world often celebrates finished products while overlooking the process that created them.
 We see published books but not the rejected manuscripts.
 We see successful creators but not the years of deliberate practice.
 We see expertise without seeing the thousands of small decisions that made expertise possible.
 This guide explores the ideas that repeatedly appear throughout conversations with authors, illustrators, literary agents, editors, educators, creators, and lifelong learners.
 Along the way you'll discover lessons about curiosity, deliberate practice, creativity, resilience, publishing, relationships, reputation, contribution, and lifelong learning.
 While their careers differ, their lessons are remarkably consistent.
 Growth precedes contribution.
 Learning precedes mastery.
 Creation precedes impact.

-The Best Way to Ask for a Raise and Why You Deserve It!
+The Best Way to Ask for a Raise (Step-by-Step Guide)

 The Best Ergonomic Mouse for Long Hours at a Computer (After 3 Years of Daily Use)